ac000/itsa/README.md

 ### VISUAL & EDITOR

-For some things itsa will open an editor, to determine what editor to use, itsa will first check the **VISUAL** ebvironment variable and execute what that's set to.
+For some things itsa will open an editor, to determine what editor to use, itsa will first check the **VISUAL** environment variable and execute what that's set to.

 If that isn't set it will execute whatever **EDITOR** is set to.